 One thing worth bearing in mind is that if you were offered payment of £1,000 or £1,100 in a week’s time, you may feel there is a higher probability of receiving the £1,000 now, rather than £1,100 in a week’s time.
-For a firm getting payment for bills, they would rather have money now, rather than riskier option of getting payment + interest in the future.
+For a firm getting payment for bills, they would rather have money now, rather than the riskier option of getting payment + interest in the future.

 Implications of present bias

 - Consumption of demerit goods.
-We ignore future health costs for short-run utility of enjoying the drug.
+We ignore future health costs for the short-run utility of enjoying the drug.

 - Delaying decisions.
 Given a choice between doing a project now, when we have time, we may put off until last moment, when we are tired and can’t do as well.

 - Nudges.
 Governments/pension companies may give us incentives to nudge us into taking out pension commitments.